 Listening to Objects

-Arnold J Kemp, Betye Saar, Mira Schor, Nádia Taquary
+Arnold J. Kemp, Betye Saar, Mira Schor, Nádia Taquary

 and Nicole Wermers

-16 January–28 February
+16 January–28 February 2026

 Betye Saar’s Globe Trotter (2007) addresses the history of migration, education and racial injustice.
 A small cage holds a vintage toy soldier, its features worn and rusted by time.
 The edge of the table is lined by a bamboo ruler, introducing notions of measurement and statistics, and the historical misuse of these ideas.
 The ruler also serves to remind the viewer of the tininess of the cage compared to the implied enormity of the globe below.
 Illuminated from within, the globe hints at a planet that is bright and full of promise, yet unavailable to the caged soldier.